hboztemel/trust-region-filter-optimization/README.md

 # Trust Region Filter (TRF) Optimization Framework

+**Author:** Hikmet Batuhan Oztemel

+This repository is part of a Master's degree thesis project in the Chemical Engineering Department of Politecnico di Milano.

 ## Project Overview

 Process optimization is a crucial discipline for increasing production efficiency and reducing operational costs.
 This project focuses on applying Trust Region Filter (TRF) methods in surrogate-based optimization (SBO) for chemical process optimization.
 The study evaluates different TRF algorithm variations, including Reduced TRF, Modified TRF, and Demand-Based TRF, in an Aspen Plus simulation of a methanol synthesis plant.
 These methodologies help improve computational efficiency and optimization performance while integrating complex surrogate models.